Scanning Lecture Notes – Compression

 $ pdftk *_pg4.pdf output group4.pdf

-ImageMagick as several other types of compression algorithms which it supports as can be seen via convert -list compress.
-The most interesting one, that appears there is JBIG2.
+ImageMagick has several other types of compression algorithms that it supports, as can be seen via convert -list compress.
+The most interesting one that appears there is JBIG2.
 JBIG2 is a modern bi-tonal compression introduced in 2000, and has been part of the PDF standard since version 1.4.
-As I understand it, it surpasses the Group 4 compression (which is also bi-tonal, and was designed for faxes), and it should work very similar to the bi-tonal JB2 compression in DjVu.
+As I understand it, it surpasses Group 4 compression (which is also bi-tonal and was designed for faxes), and it should work very similarly to the bi-tonal JB2 compression in DjVu.

-Unfortunately, it seems that ImageMagick doesn’t support encoding JBIG2 images into PDFs (only decoding) as trying to encode with resulted in /RunLengthDecode streams.
-As I heard, JBIG2 should give DjVu a fair competition in terms of compression, I’ve looked for other means, and found jbig2enc. jbig2enc provides two useful programs: jbig2 which is able to take several images, and build the compression index for them, and pdf.py which takes those indexes and embeds them inside a PDF. jbig2enc isn’t (yet) in Ubuntu’s repository, but it’s very easy to compile (few dependencies, automake).
+Unfortunately, it seems that ImageMagick doesn’t support encoding JBIG2 images into PDFs (only decoding), as trying to encode with it resulted in /RunLengthDecode streams.
+As I heard, JBIG2 should give DjVu fair competition in terms of compression, so I’ve looked for other means and found jbig2enc. jbig2enc provides two useful programs: jbig2, which is able to take several images and build the compression index for them, and pdf.py, which takes those indexes and embeds them inside a PDF. jbig2enc isn’t (yet) in Ubuntu’s repository, but it’s very easy to compile (few dependencies, automake).
 So I’ve used it to create a PDF with JBIG2 compression:

 $ ./agl-jbig2enc-d5cb3d5/src/jbig2 -s --pdf *.pbm